We Help Your Agency Reach New Heights

 No matter how you bill your clients, tracking hours is important.
 Why?
 Because it’s like X-ray vision for your projects.
 It allows you to decide if you’re making money on the work your agency is doing or if you’re burning your way through the budget.
 Plus, it helps you to understand if deadlines and budgets are being hit and how productive your team is being along the way.

-Programs like Productive’s time-tracking tool will come in handy at all stages of an agency’s progression.
+Programs like Productive’s time tracking feature will come in handy at all stages of an agency’s progression.
 It’s easy to use, which means your team can track their time as if it’s second nature without, ironically, dedicating a lot of time to it.